 Let’s start putting together your Itinerary Template –

 It’s up to you.
 Some people like to plan everything in advance.
 I like to do a combination.
-I book the tours I want to join before I leave, especially if they are popular or I am travelling in the busy season.
+I book the tours I like before I leave, especially if they are popular or I travel in the busy season.
 The rest I like to plan as I go along.

 Start with your Discovery Day.
 This could even be an afternoon.
 You might arrive at your destination around lunchtime and then join a walking tour in the afternoon or evening.
 Or you could wait until the next day and join a tour first thing.
 Remember, you can plan a self-guided walk yourself if you are on a tight budget.

-Don’t do what I did and only allow 15 minutes to run through Florence, somewhere I had never been, to find my tour group.
+Please don’t do what I did and only allow 15 minutes to run through Florence to find my tour group somewhere I had never been.
 I made it!
 But only in the nick of time.
 AND I was exhausted after travelling for over 30 hours.

 Then create a second list of Must-See Places and Activities, or highlight these on your first Activities list.
 This is what you will work from first so that you don’t miss anything important.